Early Edwardian Pennies

 Mints: Canterbury, Durham, London, Newcastle-on-Tyne

 Type 10ab3 (1302 - 1303) - Spink 1409; North 1038/2

 The earliest coins of this type have the same modified bifoliate crown as those of 10ab1 and 10ab2, but a new taller crown is introduced during the issue.
-Coins with the earlier crown are designated 10ab3a, and those with the later one are designated10ab3b.
-The lettering is smaller than that of 10ab2 (the difference in size of the letter A is very noticeable), and includes three different forms of S (flat-topped, top-tilted and broken-backed).
+Coins with the earlier crown are designated 10ab3a (gallery image 1), and those with the later one are designated10ab3b (gallery image 2).
+The lettering is smaller than that of 10ab2 (the difference in height of the letter A is very noticeable), and includes three different forms of S (flat-topped, top-tilted and broken-backed).
 True coins occur of type 10ab3, but obverses also occur muled with reverses of type 9 and 10ab2.
-The coin illustrated is of type 10ab3a.

 King’s name: EDWARD